TMAC135/Summer_Internship/spark_python/README.md

 >df_pandas = df.toPandas()

 #### Bound the ipython notebook with pyspark
-Suppose you OK on the previous steps, now you can bound the pyspark with ipython notebook, refer to the [link](https://gist.github.com/ololobus/4c221a0891775eaa86b0)
+Suppose you OK on the previous steps, now you can bound the pyspark with ipython notebook,
-.
-To lunch the notebook, type in the commend line:
+- 1: refer to the [link](https://gist.github.com/ololobus/4c221a0891775eaa86b0)  and make pyspark file in ipython notebook, then to lunch the notebook, type in the commend line:
 >IPYTHON_OPTS="notebook" pyspark --packages com.databricks:spark-csv_2.11:1.4.0

+- 2: A more simple one, you will automatically use the notebook when you launch the pyspark, just add these two lines in your .bash_profile(in mac)
+>export PYSPARK_DRIVER_PYTHON="jupyter"
+export PYSPARK_DRIVER_PYTHON_OPTS="notebook"

+Then type pyspark in the commend line will automatically lunch the notebook.

 There is a test1.ipynb in the directory, just try it to test whether you are bound notebook and pyspark correctly.
 Reminder: Don't forget to include the external package when lunching the notebook.

-# Possible Problems and Notifications
+## Possible Problems and Notifications
 - Notice the version of the external package spark-csv, based on my trials, version spark-csv_2.10:1.0.3 is not working when parsing the csv files, but spark-csv_2.11:1.4.0 is fine.
 - About the FILE_PATH when load the csv file from local or HDFS The FILE_PATH in the local should be the absolute path.
 The FILE_PATH in the HDFS clustering should be in the form: